 Are you an art major?
 Consider the Calder Residence which provides housing for art majors.
 This building has efficiency apartments for 48 residents, and is located directly next to the Calder Art Academic Complex.
 Visit the Art Website.

 Are you an Honors College student?
-Consider the Niemeyer Living Center, Hills Living Center, and Pickard Living Center where all the residents are in the Honors College.
-This supportive community provides on-site access to faculty and staff, as well as the opportunity to take classes right in the Niemeyer Living Center.
+Consider the Niemeyer Living Center or Holton-Hooker Living and Learning Center where a majority the residents are in the Honors College or on an Honors-specific floor.
+This supportive community provides on-site access to faculty and staff, as well as the opportunity to take classes right where they live.
 Visit the Honors College Website.

 All Movement Science Majors will be invited and encouraged to participate in the Movement Science House.
 The co-curricular (common courses) cohort will be aimed towards Freshman and Transfer students.
 The mission of the Movement Science House is to provide opportunities for students to become and remain engaged in the Movement Sciences while enhancing their academic, social and professional development.
 This will occur through the development of diverse and open perspectives, critical thinking and personal investment in their field.
 Visit the Movement Science House Website.

 Are you pursuing a degree in Science, Engineering, or Math?
 Consider residing in the Women in Science, Engineering, and Math learning/living community.
-Formerly housed in suite style, this program made an exciting move in Fall 2010 to our newest campus apartments, South Apartments C. South C houses female students majoring in Science, Engineering, and/or Math.
+As of Fall 2010, this program made an exciting move to our newest campus apartments, South Apartments C. South C houses female students majoring in Science, Engineering, and/or Math.
 You'll benefit from a supportive, interactive environment for students pursuing career success in Science, Engineering, and Math disciplines.
 Visit the WISE Website.